ChthonVII/gwdirectsongremix/observations.md

     - No-DirectSong/`*` behavior:
         - `snowada` = "Droknar's Forge"
         - `crysada` = "Ascension Song" (both in Shiverpeaks and Desert)
         - Having `crysada` play in the mountains is correct insofar as the corresponding non-DS track does play there.
-The problem is that DirectSong makes it into a multi-song playlist that now has to fit both locations.
+The problem is that DirectSong makes it into a multi-song playlist that now has to fit both locations (and Catacombs).
     - TODO: check Dreadnought's Drift
 - Sorrow's Furnace
     - Token stream is `snowdaa`, `snowdab`, `snowdac`